 Tips

-Once you have created your campaign, it’s time for action.
-Go door-to-door, give out promotional flyers, put up posters and share the campaign on Facebook or via WhatsApp to help reach your target amount.
+Once you've created your campaign, it’s time to get started.
+Go door-to-door, hand out promotional flyers and brochures to inform your neighbours, put up posters and share the campaign on Facebook or via WhatsApp to help reach your target amount.

 Helpful ways to collect donations